fluxcd/helm-operator/docs/tutorials/get-started.md

 Generate certificates for Tiller and Flux.
 This will provide a CA, servercerts for Tiller and client certs for Helm / Flux.

+!!! note
-> **Note:** When creating the certificate for Tiller the Common Name should match the hostname you are connecting to from the Helm operator.
+         When creating the certificate for Tiller the Common Name should match the hostname you are connecting to from the Helm operator.

 The following script can be used for that (requires [cfssl](https://github.com/cloudflare/cfssl)):